qdrant/landing_page/qdrant-landing/content/documentation/embeddings/premai.md

 [PremAI](https://premai.io/) is an all-in-one platform that simplifies the creation of robust, production-ready applications powered by Generative AI.
 By streamlining the development process, PremAI allows you to concentrate on enhancing user experience and driving overall growth for your application.
 You can quickly start using our platform [here](https://docs.premai.io/quick-start).

 Qdrant is compatible with Prem AI SDK (both Python and Javascript interfaces).
 We start by installing the SDKs.
-Here is how you install premai Python SDK.

 ```bash
 pip install premai